5-MeO-DMT: Fungi

+Fungal sources of 5-MeO-DMT include Amanita citrina and Amanita porphyria.

 History

 5-MeO-DMT was first synthesized by Toshio Hoshino in 1935.
 It was isolated from the flowering plant Dictyoloma incanescens in 1959.
 The drug was subsequently isolated from numerous other plant, fungal, and animal sources over time.
 The behavioral effects of 5-MeO-DMT in animals were first reported by 1961.
 In 1965, 5-MeO-DMT was reported to be the main component of the hallucinogenic snuff known variously as parica, epena, or yakee that is prepared and used from the resin of the Virola theiodora tree by indigenous people in Northern South America.
 It was isolated from the toad Incilius alvarius (formerly Bufo alvarius and also known as the Sonoran Desert toad, Colorado River toad, or simply bufo) by Vittorio Erspamer by 1965.

 Alexander Shulgin briefly reported that 5-MeO-DMT was hallucinogenic in humans, via parenteral but not oral routes, in 1970, with additional details published later on.
 Albert Most, real name Ken Nelson, was the first to describe the use of Incilius alvarius toad venom as a psychedelic in his published pamphlet Bufo Alvarius: the Psychedelic Toad of the Sonoran Desert in 1984.
 Subsequently, Andrew Weil and Wade Davis, in part citing the pamphlet, described the psychoactive effects of the toad in the scientific literature in 1992.
 In addition, they described the finding as the first instance of a psychedelic from an animal source to be discovered.
 Recreational use of the toads, beyond the pamphlet, was encountered by the late 1980s and became a media sensation.
 5-MeO-DMT became a controlled substance in the United States in 2009.